 The low-carbon transition is necessary for continued improvement in air quality.
 PM2.5 and Ozone concentrations decrease by 36% and 22%, respectively, between 2020 and 2050 (Figure 3).
 The air quality improvement also lowers premature mortality per 100,000 people by 32%, despite rapidly aging populations expected in BRI countries.
+Read more in the Air Quality and Public Health brief from the series.

 The low-carbon transition also generates a large number of new green job opportunities for BRI countries, making up for job losses in the fossil industries.
 Employment from renewable energy, energy storage, electric vehicle batteries and charging facilities, and energy efficiency sectors increases by 254% between 2020 and 2050 (Figure 3).
 Overall, energy-related employment opportunities increase by 9 million, with a complete shift from fossil fuels to green industries, where green job growth is 1.6 times more than fossil job losses.
+Read more in the Energy Employment brief from the series.

-The low-carbon transition also enhances energy security for BRI countries by increasing energy self-sufficiency at the national level and by increasing electricity access for consumers.
+The low-carbon transition also enhances energy security for BRI countries by increasing energy selfsufficiency at the national level and by increasing electricity access for consumers.
 As countries move toward domestic renewable energy resources, global trade in fossil fuels will decline rapidly.
 Fossil energy importers, such as China and South Korea, reduce their reliance on imports and their exposure to international market fluctuations.
+Read more in the Energy Security brief from the series.

 Meanwhile, negative consequences from the low-carbon transition are expected to be concentrated in the fossil fuel industry and impact the fossil-dependent economies more heavily.
 These impacts include an 81% reduction in fossil-related jobs, the stranding of 24% of existing fossil power assets, and reduced export revenue for fossil energy exporters (i.e., Indonesia, the Middle East, Russia, and others).
 It highlights the importance of implementing a just transition for BRI countries.
+Read more in the Just Transition brief from the series.

 The low-carbon transition also affects food security due to complex interlinkages between energy, land, and water systems, especially when relying on land-based mitigation strategies.
 At the national level, agriculture imports increase for most BRI countries, driven by rising food demand from a growing population, and reduced cropland for agricultural commodities due to land-based mitigation activities such as bioenergy and afforestation.
 This potential trade-off also affects consumer food security in terms of total calorie consumption and the share of non-staple calorie intake.
+Read more in the Land Use & Water brief and the Food Security brief from the series.